Julius-Java/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-John_Doe sets the mode of file hello to -rwx r-x -wx 10-mirror_permissions sets the mode of file hello to the same as olleh 11-directories_permissions - adds x permission to all subdir of the current dir for owner, group and other users
+9-John_Doe sets the mode of file hello to -rwx r-x -wx 10-mirror_permissions sets the mode of file hello to the same as olleh 11-directories_permissions - adds x permission to all subdir of the current dir for owner, group and other users 12-directory_permissions - creates dir *my_dir* with permissions 751 in the working dir